NikolaiGulatz/oauth-token-cache/README.md

 ## Configuring Redis

 The `redis_options` argument will be passed on to the redis client.
-See the[documentation of the redis package](https://pypi.org/project/redis/) on how to configure the client.
+See the [documentation of the redis package](https://pypi.org/project/redis/) on how to configure the client.

 ```python
 OAuthTokenCache(